Investigators detail new timeline in Nancy Guthrie’s late-night disappearance. Here’s how the evening unfolded - Local News 8

 By Elizabeth Wolfe, CNN

-(CNN) — As Nancy Guthrie’s family desperately pleads for her safe return, investigators announced Thursday they believe she is still alive – though they have no idea who may have taken her.
+(CNN) — As Nancy Guthrie’s family desperately pleads for her safe return, investigators announced Thursday they believe she is still alive – though they have no idea who may have taken her against her will.

-It has been five days since Guthrie, the 84-year-old mother of “Today” host Savannah Guthrie, was apparently kidnapped, disappearing from her remote Arizona home without her phone or critical medications.
+It has been five days since Guthrie, the 84-year-old mother of “Today” host Savannah Guthrie, was apparently kidnapped, disappearing from her secluded Arizona home without her phone or critical medications.

 The FBI on Thursday announced a $50,000 reward for information leading to Guthrie’s recovery or an arrest and conviction in her disappearance.

-Here is what we know about how the apparent kidnapping and investigation have played out.
+Here is what we know about how the disappearance and investigation have played out.

 A Saturday evening supper